 Joshua Tree Town

-After lunch, we walked through the town and stopped by the gift store.
+Plus, you have to stop by the visitor center and gift store for Joshua Tree on your vist.
 There were cute art installations and a funny statue garden that we found.
 The town is very quirky and I encourage you to spend a bit of time there exploring.

 Let me know if you found this Joshua Tree guide helpful!